 For artisans who are already exporting or ready to export, we provide a number of opportunities including participation in events like the Smithsonian Folklife Festival Marketplace and the Santa Fe International Folk Art Market, and wholesale opportunities like the Smithsonian Folklife Market Incubator at Artisan Resource at NYNOW and buyer trips.

-For all our participants, we work with artisans and local partners to create and share stories on Smithsonian’s media platforms, including Talk Story and Smithsonian.com.
+For all SAI participants, we work with artisans and local partners to create and share stories on Smithsonian’s media platforms, including Talk Story and Smithsonian.com.
 These platforms reach millions of people across the United States and around the world.